Zhao Zhihong

 Zhao Zhihong (赵志红 (趙志紅, Zhào Zhìhóng); 5 September 1972 – 30 July 2019), nicknamed The Smiling Killer and Demon, was a Chinese serial killer and rapist.
-He admitted to committing a total of 20 serious crimes between 1996 and 2005, including raping and killing at least 6 women in Ulanqab and Hohhot in Inner Mongolia.
-He was executed in 2019, following a court verdict.
+He admitted to committing a total of 20 serious crimes between 1996 and 2005, including raping and killing eleven women in Ulanqab and Hohhot in Inner Mongolia.
+He was executed in 2019 following a court verdict.

 Biography

 Zhao Zhihong was born on 5 September 1972, in the village of Yongxing, Liangcheng County.
 After graduating from school, he worked in low-skill jobs without staying anywhere for a long time.

 Zhao committed his first murder on 9 April 1996, raping and strangling a young textile mill worker surnamed Yang in a public toilet in Hohhot.
-Her body was discovered by an 18-year-old Chinese Mongol named Huugjilt, who was mistakenly accused of the murder, forced to confess by investigators and sentenced to death on 23 May 1996.
+Her body was discovered by an 18-year-old Chinese Mongol named Huugjilt, who was mistakenly accused of the murder, forced to confess by investigators, and sentenced to death on 23 May 1996.
 He was executed by firing squad on 10 June 1996.

 On 20 May 2000, Zhao committed a second rape-murder of a young girl in the Hohhot area, which remained unsolved for a long time.
 He did not kill again until 2005, when he raped and killed four girls and women.
 The first two occurred on 2 and 7 January, and the third on 24 February.
 At the same time, local authorities were seriously worried about the serial killings, offering a reward of 2,000 yuan for information about the killer's identity and whereabouts.
 In July 2005, Zhao killed his last victim.

 Arrest, trial and execution

-In June 2005, a resident of the village of Tali by name of Yun Wen, in suburban Hohhot, where Zhao committed his last killings, identified the killer from a photo shoot.
+In June 2005, Yun Wen, a resident of the village of Tali in suburban Hohhot, where Zhao committed his last killings, identified the killer from a photo shoot.
 However, she did not know his name or place of residence.
 While looking for the offender with the police, she identified Zhao Zhihong at his workplace, and on 23 October 2005, he was arrested.